vtsynergy/aspas_sort/README.md

     year =  {2018},
 }

-* PlainText:
-ASPaS: A Framework for Automatic SIMDIZation of Parallel Sorting on x86-based Many-core Processors Kaixi Hou, Hao Wang, Wu-chun Feng
+2. ASPaS: A Framework for Automatic SIMDIZation of Parallel Sorting on x86-based Many-core Processors Kaixi Hou, Hao Wang, Wu-chun Feng
 In Proceedings of the 29th International Conference on Supercomputing (ICS), Newport Beach/Irvine, CA, USA,